Association of Vineyard Churches: Statistics

-The Association's website claims that in 2022 it had 2,400 churches in 95 countries.
+According to a census published by the association in 2022, it had 2,400 churches in 95 countries.
+The 2010 US Religious Census showed over 200,000 members in the United States.

 Beliefs and practices

 Doctrinal statements

 For most of the early life of the Vineyard Movement, Vineyard churches had no official statement of faith.
 This is not to be interpreted as an absence of a common belief structure; rather, the primary reasons for the absence of such a declaration were: